shoui520/shoui520.github.io/docs/guide.md

 **Choosing what to immerse with**

 It’s usually best to immerse with something with a visual and audio component, such as anime and j-drama (TV Show).
 TV shows have a visual component, and also a plot, so this brings more i+1 opportunities.
 It is not recommended to immerse with say, a podcast or an audiobook as a beginner, as you will have no idea what’s going on (incomprehensible input).
-If you’re in this server, then chances are you are a fan of anime, cool.
+If you are learning Japanese, then chances are you are a fan of anime, cool.
 You can use that to immerse, and even anime you have seen in the past.

 What is also pretty helpful is reading an episode summary of the episode on Wikipedia before watching it, this can help you understand the plot more, so you can make more acquisition gains.